raghavverma190/GreenhouseGasEmissions/README.md

 Navigate to the python_script/script folder and run the script.py file to CLEAN, Generate JSON files and CSV files(for map visualization)

+Before running the script, create the 'json_data' folder and 'MapVisualizationData' folder in the same directory as the script.

+Use calls.py to run the script

 ## Libraries Used

 ### devexpress and bootstrap